(508338) 2015 SO20: Description

 It orbits the Sun at a distance of 33.2–290.1 AU once every 2054 years and 9 months (semi-major axis of 161 AU).
 Its orbit has an eccentricity of 0.79 and an inclination of 23° with respect to the ecliptic.

 Extended scattered disc

 It is one a small number of detached objects with perihelion distances of 30 AU or more, and semi-major axes of 150 AU or more.
-Such objects can not reach such orbits without some perturbing object, which lead to the speculation of planet nine.
+Such objects can not reach such orbits without some perturbing object, which leads to the speculation of Planet Nine.

 Physical characteristics

-Based on an absolute magnitude of 6.5 and an assumed albedo of 0.09, the Johnston's Archive calculated a mean-diameter of 222 kilometers.
+Based on an absolute magnitude of 6.5 and an assumed albedo of 0.09, Johnston's Archive calculated a mean-diameter of 222 kilometers.
 Michael Brown estimates an albedo of 0.08 with a diameter of 221 kilometers using an absolute magnitude of 6.7.
-He also considers it a dwarf-planet candidate with a low probability ("possible").